Last updated on August 25th, 2020 at 08:00 pm

 Certain hair products called Volumizers, are designed to help those of us with fine hair to have fuller looking hair.
 Those products may not be as effective depending on the products you lay above or beneath them.

 Testing the various amounts of curl definition and shrinkage that could be attained by using products in a specific order, I started with an application of aloe vera juice (moisture), DIY oil, Shea Moisture Curl Enhancing Smoothie (creamy leave in) and Shea Moisture Curling Souffle (a gel).

-After spraying aloe vera juice to my hair, I applied my creamy leave in to one side of my head followed by the gel.
+After spraying aloe vera juice to my hair, I applied my creamy leave in to one side of my head.
+Then, I applied a gel.
 Then, on the other side I applied the DIY oil first, followed by the creamy leave in, gel and aloe vera juice last.

-The way to determine the best method of layering products to you hair is to test it out.
-On various wash days, try applying products to your hair in different orders and take note of how your hair looks and feels.
+The way to determine the best method to apply products to you hair is to test it out.
+On various wash days, try applying products to your hair in different orders.
+Then, take note of how your hair looks and feels.

 You’ll discover that the order of layering products to your hair really does matter for achieving the best results.